cadbox1/glue-stack/docs/README.md

 * Check out the [live app](https://d1if23x0agu0jj.cloudfront.net/).
 * We have a [pretty website](https://cadbox1.github.io/glue-stack/).
+* Our documentation looks great in our [GitBook](https://cadbox1.gitbook.io/glue-stack/)
 * Check out our [Architecture](architecture.md).
 * Check out our [development process](development/developmentprocess-tasks.md).
 * [Run it locally](development/runninglocally.md).